Skip to content

 • /health/liveness: Liveness check

-• Port configurable via HealthCheckPort setting
+• Address configurable via HealthCheckHTTPListenAddress setting (defaults to port 8000)

 Service Initialization Flow